South Carolina vs. Iowa Predictions & Picks - Women's NCAA Tournament Final Four

 South Carolina Schedule Analysis

-- The Gamecocks' best win this season came in a 76-71 victory against the No. 5 Stanford Cardinal on November 20.
+- The Gamecocks' signature win of the season came in a 76-71 victory against the No. 5 Stanford Cardinal on November 20.

-- The Gamecocks have the most Quadrant 1 wins in the country (17).
+- The Gamecocks have the most Quadrant 1 victories in the nation (17).

 South Carolina 2022-23 Best Wins